apache/geode-examples/sessionState/README.md

 ```
 3. Run the setup script:
 ```
-./scripts/example.sh <root directory of Geode install>
+./example-setup.sh <root directory of Geode install>
 ```

 Specify the root directory of your local Geode installation.
 Make sure you have no local Geode cluster running, as this step will start
 a new local cluster to manage our Session States.
+This can be done by running gfsh from your geode installation and running a connect
+command with no parameters.
+If a cluster is found, use the shutdown command to stop the cluster before continuting.

 4. Run the tomcat startup script located at $CATALINA_HOME/bin/startup.sh.
 You should now be able to reach the example webapp by entering
 the following URL into your browser: